 - Eaves: The lower edges of the roof that overhang the home’s outer walls are known as the eaves.
 In the diagram above, an eave on the opposite side of the house is also in the same location.

 - Gable: The Gable is the A-shaped side wall of the house that forms the roof’s pinnacle.
 The home shown above features two gables, one on each end.

 - Rake: The section of the roof that finishes over a gable end is known as the rake.

 Also, read: What is CBR Test in Civil

 Cost of Gable Roofing Construction

-Construction costs range from $8 to $16 per square foot on average.
+Construction costs for a gable type roof, including gable roof design, range from $8 to $16 per square foot on average.
 On average, the cost of a 1000 square foot roof is from $ 8000 to $16,000.
 Additional gables and dormers can raise the price of a home.